Danville Ambucs Summer Camp

 About

-Danville Ambucs Summer Camp is a weeklong day camp that includes daily lunch and snacks, with a nurse on site to dispense medicine and handle minor healthcare needs.
-Transportation is provided by bus, with pick-up and drop-off points located throughout Danville and surrounding areas.
+Danville Ambucs Summer Camp is a weeklong day camp that takes campers to many places throughout the Danville area.
+Lunch and snacks are provided daily, and transportation is provided by bus with pick-up and drop-off points located throughout Danville and surrounding areas.

 • Ages: 5–18 years old

-• Price: There is no cost to the family or child to attend; the camp is funded by a grant from the Julius W. Hegeler II Foundation and proceeds from the AMBUCS Annual Home Show and the Annual Children with Disabilities Raffle
+• Price: There is no cost to the family or child to attend; the camp is provided free of charge, with costs underwritten by a grant from the Julius W. Hegeler II Foundation and proceeds from the AMBUCS Annual Home Show and the Annual Children with Disabilities Raffle held in October

-Danville Ambucs Summer Camp is open to children and young adults ages 5–21 who have a specific disability, including cognitive disability, orthopedic impairment, visual impairment, hearing impairment, multiple disabilities, or Autism.
-Young adults ages 11–21 are not eligible to attend if their primary disability is a learning disability.
-Lunch and snacks are provided daily, and families are asked not to send food or drinks unless the camper requires a special diet.
-Any camper with extraordinary medical requirements must have those needs met by professional medical personnel other than the camp nurse, and those personnel are provided at the expense of parents or guardians.
+Danville Ambucs Summer Camp is open to any child or young adult ages 5–21 who has a specific disability, including cognitive disability, orthopedic impairment, visual impairment, hearing impairment, multiple disabilities, or Autism.
+There are two one-week camps, one for campers ages 5–10 and another for campers ages 11–21, and young adults ages 11–21 are not eligible to attend if their primary disability is a learning disability.
+A nurse is provided to dispense medicine and handle minor healthcare needs, and any camper with extraordinary medical requirements must have those needs met by professional medical personnel other than the camp nurse, provided at the expense of parents or guardians.
+Families are asked not to send food or drinks with their child unless the child requires a special diet.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.